Stanley Cup: Organized interleague competition

 Prior to organized ice hockey expanding to any serious extent outside Canada, the concept that the Stanley Cup champion ought to be recognized as the world champion was already firmly established – Stanley Cup winners were claiming the title of world champions by no later than the turn of the century.
 After the Portland Rosebuds, an American-based team, joined the PCHA in 1914, the trustees promptly issued a formal statement that the Cup was no longer for the best team in Canada, but now for the best team in the world.
 Ice hockey in Europe was still in its infancy at this time, so it was without much controversy that winners of the Stanley Cup continued styling themselves as the world champions just like in baseball.
-Two years later, the Rosebuds became the first American-based team to play in the Stanley Cup Finals, although all its players were Canadians.
+Two years later, the Rosebuds became the first American-based team to play in the Stanley Cup Final, although all its players were Canadian.
 In 1917, the Seattle Metropolitans became the first American-based team to win the Cup.
 After that season, the NHA dissolved, and the National Hockey League (NHL) took its place.

-The Spanish influenza epidemic forced the Montreal Canadiens and the Seattle Metropolitans to cancel the 1919 Stanley Cup Finals after game five, marking the first time the Stanley Cup was not awarded.
+The Spanish influenza epidemic forced the Montreal Canadiens and the Seattle Metropolitans to cancel the 1919 Stanley Cup Final after game five, marking the first time the Stanley Cup was not awarded.
 The series was tied at 2–2–1, but the final game was never played because Montreal Manager George Kennedy and players Joe Hall, Billy Coutu, Jack McDonald, and Newsy Lalonde were hospitalized with influenza.
 Hall died four days after the cancelled game, and the series was abandoned.

-The format for the Stanley Cup Finals changed in 1922, with the creation of the Western Canada Hockey League (WCHL).
+The format for the Stanley Cup Final changed in 1922, with the creation of the Western Canada Hockey League (WCHL).
 Three leagues competed for the Cup: two league champions faced each other for the right to challenge the third champion in the final series.
 This lasted three seasons as the PCHA and the WCHL later merged to form the Western Hockey League (WHL) in 1925.
 In 1924–25 the Victoria Cougars won the Cup, the last team outside the NHL to do so.